POST UPDATED NOVEMBER 2022.

 where to drink

-Coach & Horses // classic English pub.
-Somehow has found the medium between regular old timers & new hipster type folk, making it one hella pleasing experience.
+Coach & Horses // a classic English pub that’s somehow found the happy medium between old-timers & hipster-folk, making it one hella pleasing experience.
 Bonus: they sell Aperol spritz here!
 Address: 29 Greek St, London W1D 5DH

 The Horseshoe // cozy restaurant in Hampstead that has a killer ranger of Camden Town beers.
 Boyfriend highly recommends the standard Camden lager.
 Address: 28 Heath St, London NW3 6TE